Qiskit/qiskit_sphinx_theme/docs_guide/sphinx_guide/how_to_add_code.rst

 .. note::

-    Even though ``jupyter-execute`` can be used for cells without any visualization, it makes the documentation building process more complex, so it is recommended to use :mod:`doctest <sphinx.ext.doctest>` instead.
+    Even though ``jupyter-execute`` can be used for cells without any visualization, it makes the documentation building process more complex, so it is recommended to use :mod:`sphinx.ext.doctest` instead.
 See `this page <https://github.com/Qiskit/qiskit-terra/issues/7661>`_ for more details.

 .. note::